 Swedish liquid honey dose it exist?

-Well,If we ignore the delicacy of heather honey that often stays liquid, the answer is a “well-kinda”!
-Newly extracted honey is liquid but it only stays liquid for a week to a month so it is a delicacy that must be enjoyed immediately.
-Nectar on Swedish latitudes dose not contain fructose enough to prevent crystallization.
-The three most common ways to make Swedish honey liquid are to heat it to about 60 degrees, mix in about 15% fructose or fine-filter it so that all crystallization nuclei removed.
-No mater the method the quality will deteriorate and, according to the EU rules, it’s not allowed to be labeled honey any more.
+Well, if we ignore the delicacy of heather honey that often stays liquid, the answer is “kind of.”
+Newly extracted honey is liquid, but it only stays that way for a week to a month, so it is a delicacy that must be enjoyed immediately.
+Nectar in Swedish latitudes does not contain enough fructose to prevent crystallization.
+The three most common ways to make Swedish honey liquid are to heat it to about 60 degrees, mix in about 15% fructose, or fine-filter it to remove all crystallization nuclei.
+Regardless of the method, the quality will deteriorate, and according to EU rules, it’s not allowed to be labeled as honey anymore.